 Foreclosure Overbid Funds

 Overbid proceeds are first applied to any deficiency as indicated on the holder's bid.
-Upon the expiration of all redemption periods, any remaining overbid is paid to junior lienors who have duly filed a notice of Intent to Redeem (and whose liens have not been redeemed) up to the unpaid amount of such lien.
+Upon the expiration of each redemption period, any remaining overbid is paid to junior lienors who have duly filed a notice of Intent to Redeem up to the unpaid amount of such lien.
 Any remaining overbid funds are due to the original grantor on the foreclosed deed of trust.
 The Public Trustee will publish a notice of overbid funds in a local newspaper.

 If You Believe You May Be Entitled to Overbid Funds,please call the Arapahoe County Public Trustee at 303-730-0071.
-There is no charge for this service.
+There is no charge to grantors for this service.